Hitomilras/unity-graphics-programmer-roadmap/README.md

 # Math
-- https://gamemath.com/book - on of the best book about math in games.
+- https://gamemath.com/book - one of the best book about math in games.

 # Basics of Render Pipelines
 - https://habr.com/ru/post/337484/ - very basics